 Capitalization Triggers in Waterfall Development

 Historically, capitalization has been applied in the context of waterfall/stage-gate development.
 Waterfall development has a well-defined “up-front phase” during which requirements are developed, the design is produced, and feasibility is established.
-For those projects that receive further approval, the requirements and design milestones often serve as stage gates for starting capitalization, as can be seen in Figure 1.
+For those projects that receive further approval, the requirements and design milestones often serve as stage gates for starting capitalization, as shown in Figure 1.

 Agile Development Capitalization Strategies in SAFe

-In Agile, however, requirements and design emerge continuously, so there is no formal gate to serve as an official prelude to capitalization.
-However, that does not mean that projects fund themselves.
-Instead, the SAFe enterprise organizes around long-lived flows of value in value streams, which are implemented by the personnel and other resources of an Agile Release Train (ART), which operates on a fixed Program Increment cadence.
+In Agile, however, requirements and design emerge continuously, so there’s no formal gate to serve as an official starting point for capitalization.
+That does not mean, however, that projects fund themselves.
+Instead, the SAFe enterprise organizes around long-lived flows of value in value streams.
+The personnel and other resources of an Agile Release Train (ART), operating on a fixed Program Increment (PI) cadence, implement them.

 The majority of the work of most ARTs is typically focused on building and extending software assets that are past the point of feasibility analysis.
-They do this in large part by developing new Features for the solution.
-Since features “increase the functionality of existing software,” the Stories associated with those features constitute much of the work of the ART personnel, and therefore the labor for same may be subject to potential capitalization.
+They generally do this by developing new Features for the solution.
+Since features “increase the functionality of existing software,” the Stories associated with those features constitute much of the work of the ART personnel.
+Therefore, this labor may be subject to potential capitalization.

-The ARTs are also directly involved with establishing business and technical feasibility of the various portfolio initiatives (Epics) that work their way through the Portfolio Kanban.
-This work is somewhat analogous to the early stages of waterfall development and is typically expensed up until the “go” recommendation, at which time new feature development begins.
+The ARTs also help establish the business and technical feasibility of the various portfolio initiatives (Epics) that work their way through the Portfolio Kanban.
+This work is somewhat analogous to the early stages of waterfall development, and is typically expensed up until the “go” recommendation, when new feature development would begin.

-This means that both types of work are typically present in any program increment (and, by extension, any relevant accounting period).
-Much of this work is “new feature work,” work that increases the functionality of existing software.
+This means that both types of work are typically present in any PI—and, by extension, any relevant accounting period.
+Much of this is ‘new feature work,’ that increases the functionality of existing software.
 Other work includes innovation and exploration efforts.
-These may be initiated from the portfolio Kanban—as part of the research and feasibility for potential new portfolio-level epics—or it may arise locally.
+These may be initiated from the portfolio Kanban—as part of the research and feasibility for potential new portfolio-level epics—or the may arise locally.
 In addition, maintenance, infrastructure work, etc., also occur during the period.
 Figure 2 illustrates these concepts.

 Categorization of Features for OpEx and CapEx

-The work of implementing new projects and enhancing existing products is encapsulated in the creation of new Features for the solution, which, by their very definition, enhance functionality.
 This work can be easily identified and tracked for potential CapEx treatment.
-To do so, accounting fiduciaries work with Product Management to identify such features in the Program Backlog.
-Those selected are “typed” for potential CapEx treatment; that creates the basic tracking mechanism for effort.
+To do so, accounting fiduciaries work with Product Management to identify these features in the Program Backlog.
+Those selected are ‘typed’ for potential CapEx treatment; that creates the basic tracking mechanism.
 Thereafter, teams associate new stories with those features and perform the essential work of realizing the behavior of the features by implementing stories in the new code base.

 Applying Stories to CapEx and OpEx treatment

 Most stories contribute directly to new functionality of the feature; the effort for those stories may be subject to CapEx treatment.
-Other stories, such as Enabler stories for infrastructure, exploration, defects, refactors, and any other work, may not be.
+Others—such as Enabler stories for infrastructure, exploration, defects, refactors, and any other work—may not be.
 Agile Lifecycle Management (ALM) tooling can support the definition, capture, and work associated with implementing stories.
-By associating stories with features when applicable (typically called “parenting”) in the tooling, the work related to feature development can be identified for potential CapEx treatment.
-Various query facilities in the ALM tool can help automate the needed summary calculations.
+By associating stories with features when applicable in the tooling (typically called “parenting”), the work related to feature development can be identified for potential CapEx treatment.
+Various query functions in the ALM tool can help automate the needed summary calculations.
 Table 2 indicates three of the possible mechanisms for calculating the percentage of work that may be a candidate for CapEx treatment.

 I. By Story Hours

-The most granular means for capturing labor effort is to have individuals on the team record actual hours against each story.
-Although there is some overhead, many teams do this anyway because of traditional time-tracking requirements for job costing, billing, estimating, and other needs.
-However, this should not be the default mode for CapEx, as it incurs overhead and thereby reduces value delivery velocity.
+The most granular means for capturing labor effort is have to team members record their hours against each story.
+Although there’s some overhead, many teams do this anyway because of traditional time-tracking requirements for job costing, billing, estimating, and other needs.
+However, this should not be the default mode for CapEx, as it incurs overhead and thus reduces value delivery velocity.
 The rest of the calculation is straightforward: The CapEx potential percentage is simply the percentage of hours recorded for CapEx features, divided by the total of all hours invested in any period.
 After converting hours worked to cost, the enterprise can quickly assess the total cost that may be subject to CapEx treatment.